Skip to content

 Does Hope for Tomorrow accept Medicaid?

 Yes.
 According to SAMHSA data, Hope for Tomorrow accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific AR Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific WV Medicaid plan.
 Call (844) 979-3977 to verify your benefits.

 What level of care does Hope for Tomorrow offer?